 Process VAT correctly (critical!)

-Alcoholic beverages fall under 21% VAT, not 9%.
-Many organizers forget this.
-You must always calculate using prices excluding VAT for an accurate margin calculation.
+Alcoholic beverages carry 21% VAT, not 9%.
+Many organizers miss this detail.
+You must calculate using prices excluding VAT for accurate margins.

 ⚠️ Important:

-Beer, wine and spirits have 21% VAT.
-Soft drinks and juices in a package have 9% VAT.
-Calculate these separately for an accurate margin.
+Beer, wine and spirits carry 21% VAT.
+Soft drinks and juices in packages have 9% VAT.
+Calculate these separately for precise margins.

 Formula for beverage package margin